lassikin/LaJSON/README.md

 So just drop https://github.com/lassikin/LaJSON/blob/master/sources/LaJSONLibrary/src/lassik/LaJSON/LaJSON.java this file into your project and you're good to go.

 Maven and Gradle packages coming in the future

+*note: renamed from LaJSON to LassiJSON as there is a python library named LaJSON already and every other single two letters+JSON name seems taken already as well